mity/md4c/README.md

 ## Documentation

 The API of the parser is quite well documented in the comments in the `md4c.h`.
-The markdown-to-html API is described in its header `md4c-html.h`.
+Similarly, the markdown-to-html API is described in its header `md4c-html.h`.

 There is also [project wiki](http://github.com/mity/md4c/wiki) which provides some more comprehensive documentation.
-However note it is incomplete and some details may be little-bit outdated.
+However note it is incomplete and some details may be somewhat outdated.

 ## FAQ